 Top-Down Approach and A Bottom-Up Approach

-The companies, in which a bottom-up approach is followed, experience and expertise are considered most relevant for which informal ‘procedures’ to follow.
+In companies, in which a bottom-up approach is followed, experience and expertise are considered most relevant for which informal ‘procedures’ to follow.

-In practice a combination of approaches will be present in most companies.
+In practice, a combination of approaches will be present in most companies.

-- Unintentional Violations
+• Unintentional Violations

 Unintentional violations occur:

-- when employees do not know or understand the rules that they are expected to follow.
+• when employees do not know or understand the rules that they are expected to follow.

 Unintentional violations are very likely to require different remedial actions than those appropriate for intentional violations.

-- Routine violations
+• Routine violations

-- Situational violations
+• Situational violations

-Situational violations occur when circumstances in the workplace (such as time pressure, equipment availability) require or entice employees to violate specific rules.
+Situational violations occur when circumstances in the workplace (such as time pressure, and equipment availability) require or entice employees to violate specific rules.

-- Exceptional violations
+• Exceptional violations

 Exceptional violations occur in unusual circumstances for example in crisis situations and might in those cases even be inevitable and necessary to cope with the exceptional circumstances.

-- Optimising violations/lack of discipline
+• Optimizing violations/lack of discipline

-Optimising violations can be reduced by job redesign and examination of restrictive rules.
+Optimizing violations can be reduced by job redesign and examination of restrictive rules.

 Approaches To Reduce Violations